-This section describes the interactive GUIs provided in the HARPS workflow.
+This section describes the interactive GUIs provided in the ESPRESSO workflow.
 All recipes provide interactive workflows.
 By default reflex interactivity is set to false for all calibration recipes and to true for the science data reduction.
-To activate calibration recipes interactivity, please set the "GloalPlotInteractivityCalibs" global parameter (located on the top left hand side of the workflow main canvas) to true.
+To activate calibration recipes interactivity the "GloalPlotInteractivityCalibs" reflex global parameter (you will see on the top left hand side of the reflex top level workflow layout) has to be set to true.